 This means the OPC did not meet its goal with regard to processing times of informal cases.
 The OPC will strive in the upcoming year to achieve its goal.
 It should also be noted that the OPC filed a significant number of new formal cases.
-In this addition respect, in opening nine in the areas of new cases reinstatement/trusteeship/reciprocalK, the OPC filed 18 new formal cases with the District Court (the 18 formal cases include an additional 25 underlying informal complaints).
+In this respect, in addition to opening ten new cases in the areas of reinstatement/ trusteeship/reciprocal1, the OPC filed 21 new formal cases with the District Court (the 21 formal cases include 25 underlying informal complaints).